code-payments/code-program-library/splitter-token/README.md

 Tokens are typically transferred atomically from source to destination in a single instruction.
 However, there are cases where it may be useful to split a transfer into two separate transfers.
-If not done properly, this could violate the non-custodial nature of the original transfer.
+However, if not done properly, this could violate the non-custodial nature of the original transfer.

-To address this, the Splitter token program enables users to split token transfers into two instructions while preserving the non-custodial nature of the transfer.
+To address this, the Splitter program enables users to split token transfers into two instructions while preserving the non-custodial nature of the transfer.
 The program allows anyone to create a treasury account that can be used to split transfers.
 The treasury account is owned by a trusted party who can approve the transfer.

-The Splitter token program gets its name from the fact that it splits a single transfer into two parts however, the amount itself does not change.
+The Splitter program gets its name from the fact that it splits a single transfer into two parts, one from the program to the destination, and one from the source to the program, where the amount itself does not change.

 ### Example Use Case